GitTuNguyen/Flappy_Bird_SDL/README.md

 ### Introduction

-A practical simple C++ project to play Plappy Bird using SDL.
+A C++ project to play Plappy Bird using SDL.

 ### How to build: